 Nutritional causes of Coprophagia

 In some cases, dogs eat feces because they’re hungry.
 If your dog has a voracious appetite for a variety of items, including food, feces, trash, and other items, this may be the case.
 Excessive hunger in dogs can have a number of potential causes.

 Perhaps your dog is simply not being fed enough calories in a day.
 Check the label of your dog’s food to be sure that you are feeding according to the label recommendations.
-If your dog is highly active or athletic, he may even require more food that the label recommends.
+If your dog is highly active or athletic, he may even require more food than the label recommends.
 If your dog currently eats one large meal per day, consider splitting the food into two or three smaller meals, so your dog has a shorter gap between meals can also help reduce hunger.

 Your veterinarian can help you evaluate your dog’s diet to ensure that it is nutritionally complete, while also performing laboratory tests to rule out medical causes for your dog’s constant hunger.
 These tests may include blood tests (such as a complete blood cell count and serum biochemistry), a fecal parasite examination, and a urinalysis.
 If abnormalities are found on these screening laboratory tests, more specialized testing may also be needed, depending on the results of your dog’s exam and initial testing.
 While coprophagia is rarely due to an underlying medical condition, it can occur, especially in older dogs.

 Behavioral causes of Coprophagia

 If your dog does not seem to be overly hungry, behavioral causes may be at the root of his coprophagia.
 Coprophagia can arise as a result of boredom, caused by lack of physical activity or mental stimulation.
 For example, dogs that are left out in a small fenced enclosure for prolonged periods of time may resort to coprophagia to keep themselves entertained.

 Reduce boredom by ensuring that your dog gets at least two long walks per day.
 While the length of these walks may vary, depending on weather, your health, and your dog’s health, make sure these walks truly tire your dog out.
 Don’t just take your dog outside to go potty and then come back inside; walk for half an hour or an hour, giving your dog an opportunity to enjoy the sights and smells of your neighborhood.
 Change your walking route up regularly, to provide even more mental stimulation by exposing your dog to new environments.